cs106l/textbook/src/05-containers/03-iterators.md

 ## Deep Dive: `std::deque::iterator`

 In this section, we will see how an iterator might actually be implemented for a real STL container data structure&mdash;in this case, an `std::deque`.
-Compilers are free to implement this iterator however they choose, so long as the iteration operators are constant time and respect the [invalidation rules](#iterator-invalidation) above.
+Compilers are free to implement iterators however they choose, so long as the iterator operators are constant time and respect the [invalidation rules](#iterator-invalidation) above.
 In this section, our implementation will roughly mirror the `g++` compiler's implementation, whose source code can be found [here](https://github.com/gcc-mirror/gcc/blob/master/libstdc++-v3/include/bits/stl_deque.h), with a few simplifications. `std::deque<T>::iterator` is a random-access iterator, but for brevity, we will only implement the bidirectional iterator operations, namely `operator*`, `operator++`, and `operator--`.
 The remaining random-access operations are left as an exercise to the reader.

 Recall from the chapter on sequence containers that a deque organizes its elements as an array of fixed-sized blocks of elements: